dsanson/termpdf/README.md

 A previous version of the script tried to support X11 using `w3mimgdisplay`.
 That got complicated and it didn't work, so I removed it.

+Kitty offers robust detection of whether or not its features are supported in a given session; iTerm does not.
+So the script uses iTerm's protocol unless it detects support for Kitty.
+This means it will at best silently fail to display anything in other terminal emulators.

 Poppler
 -------